bnmrly/news-today-back-end/README.md

-# Northcoders News
+# News Today

-Northcoders News is a social news aggregation and rating website.
+News Today is a social news aggregation and rating website.

 It allows you to: